 Here is Ashmita Trek and Tours offer you the local day tours package around Darjeeling the most popular tours place that cover some of the best tourist attractions in and around the hill town and travel with private car with our friendly driver the tours include The Famous flowing the places

-The Tours start at 4am Early morning visit Tiger Hill to see a beautiful sunrise and Himalayan Range like Kanchanjunga, Mount Everest etc. later visit Ghoom Monastery & Batasia Loop on the way back from Tiger Hill. return to hotel for breakfast, at 7am after that at 9am - or 10am visit and proceed for city day tour visiting.
+The Tours start at Early morning at 4am visit Tiger Hill to see a beautiful sunrise and Himalayan Range like Kanchanjunga, Mount Everest. later visit Ghoom Monastery & Batasia Loop on the way back from Tiger Hill. return to hotel for breakfast by 7am, after that by 9am or 10am visit and proceed for city tour visiting Japanese Temple and Peace Pagoda, Himalayan Mountaineering Institute (closed on Thursday) which was started by Tenzing Norgay after he climbed Mt.
+Everest, Zoological Park (closed on Thursday), Tenzing & Gompu Rock, Darjeeling Ropeway, Tea Garden and Tibetan Refugee Center (closed on Sunday) so your tour finish by 4pm.

 Yiga Choeling (Old Ghum) Monastery in Darjeeling